Home Saunas, Vetted

 Not sure which sauna is right for you?

-Take our 2-minute quiz and get a personalized recommendation.
+Take our 60-second quiz and get a personalized recommendation based on your budget, space, and goals.

 Sauna FAQ

-Traditional saunas heat the air to 175-200°F using rocks and a heater.
-Infrared saunas heat your body directly at lower air temperatures (110-170°F).
-Infrared heats faster, uses less electricity, and is easier to install at home.
-Traditional gives a more intense heat experience with optional steam.
+Different, not better.
+Traditional saunas heat the air to 175-200°F using rocks.
+Infrared heats your body directly at lower air temps (110-170°F).
+Infrared is easier to install, cheaper to run, and heats up faster.
+Traditional gives a more intense, immersive experience with optional steam.
+For home use, infrared wins on practicality.

-Yes, for most people.
-Sauna blankets deliver real infrared heat, promote sweating and recovery, and store in a closet.
-They won't match a full cabin sauna's intensity, but at $400-$700 they're the most accessible way to sauna at home.
-The HigherDOSE and LifePro RejuvaWrap are the top-rated options.
+Yes.
+They deliver real infrared heat, make you sweat properly, and store in a closet.
+They won't match a cabin's intensity, but at $400-$700 they're the most accessible way to sauna at home.
+The LifePro RejuvaWrap at $400 is the value pick.
+The HigherDOSE at $699 is the premium option.

-Research suggests 3-4 sessions per week provides the most health benefits.
-Sessions typically last 15-45 minutes depending on the type — blankets and infrared at 20-40 minutes, traditional at 15-20 minutes.
+Research suggests 3-4 sessions per week for the most health benefits.
+15-45 minutes per session depending on type.
 Always hydrate before and after.
+You lose more water than you think.

-Sauna blankets and portable units use minimal power — comparable to a space heater.
-Indoor infrared cabins on 120V circuits cost roughly $0.50-$1.00 per session.
-Traditional and 240V saunas cost more per session but still typically under $2.
-Far less than a gym membership.
+Blankets and portable units are comparable to a space heater, negligible cost.
+Infrared cabins on 120V cost about $0.50-$1.00 per session.
+Barrel saunas on 240V cost a bit more but still under $2 per session.
+All of them are cheaper than a single month of gym membership.